box/developer.box.com/guides/security/index.md

 authorization is a snapshot in time.
 This means that if a developer revisits the Developer Console and changes the configuration, the Admin must re-authorize the application in order for generated Access Tokens to reflect the changes.

+If the setting **Disable unpublished apps by default** is turned on, an Admin must also explicitly [enable][auth] any application leveraging [OAuth 2.0][oauth] as the authentication method.

+Additionally, if this setting is turned on, Server Authenticated apps will also require enablement.

 <!-- i18n-enable localize-links -->